 Northern Thailand Trip.
 Day 3: Chiang Mai

-Before that, Nu'man wanted to swim in the pool even though he felt hesitant due to Covid-19 pandemic.
-No one can be seen at the pool area so Nu'man and I just laid back by the pool side.
+Before that, Nu'man wanted to swim in the pool even though he felt hesitant due to the Covid-19 pandemic.
+No one could be seen at the pool area so Nu'man and I just lay back by the poolside.

 While yesterday we explored the inner city of the Chiang Mai city wall, today we went further to explore a bit to the northwest.
-Most were museums dedicated to several folklore people other than the Lanna.
+Most were museums dedicated to several folklore people apart from the Lanna.

-Free entry to the museum but a tip very welcome.
+Free entry to the museum but a tip is very welcome.
 We were greeted by a delightful lady once we stepped into the museum.
-There were only us in that museum, as you expected.. :P
+There were only us in that museum, as you expected. :P

 The museum was rather small